Included with Garden admission.

 With a short blooming season, many believe Cherry Blossoms symbolize the fleeting beauty of life.
 It is also the national flower of Japan.
 Join us for a “hanami” or Cherry Blossom viewing as you stroll through the Garden or picnic in the Amphitheater Lawn.
-Travel to Japan through sight, taste and sound with picnic bento (lunch) boxes for sale by Okamoto Kitchen and Shake Ramen and live performances throughout the afternoon.
+Travel to Japan through sight, taste and sound with bento (lunch), beer and sake for sale by Okamoto Kitchen and The Ramen Spott, live performances throughout the afternoon, and family-friendly craft activities for all to enjoy.

 HereAndNow Theatre Company | 11 am